 Microsoft is bringing its suite of productivity apps over to Chromebooks.
 This includes Microsoft Word, Excel, and PowerPoint- basically Microsoft Office.

 But, there’s a single problem.
-Or maybe a few problems.
+Or maybe a few problems with it.

-Working on making Word, Excel, and PowerPoint available for all Chromebooks
+They’re working on making Word, Excel, and PowerPoint available for all models

-Microsoft said that it’s going to make Office available for every Chromebook with access to Android apps.
-The problem is that not every Chromebook will receive the update to run Android apps, and that for the Chromebooks that can, Office is buggy.
+Microsoft said that it’s going to make it available for every Chromebook with access to Android apps.
+The problem is that not every laptop will receive the update to run Android apps.
+And that for the Chromebooks that can, it’s buggy.
 The bugs can be fixed.
-But, to run Office on Chromebooks requires that you have a Chromebook that can actually download Android apps.
+But, to run Office on Chromebooks requires that you have a model that can actually download Android apps.
 See the list of eligible Chromebooks.

 “Our strategy has not changed.
 Office for Android is supported on Chrome OS devices via the Google Play Store.
 While Google Play on Chrome OS is in beta, we are partnering with Google to deliver the best experience for Chromebook users and plan to make the apps available on all compatible devices by general availability…”

-You need to have a 10.1” screen if you want Office for free
+The caveat?
+You need to have a 10.1” screen if you want Microsoft Office for free

 Microsoft replied to 9to5Google: